6 Most Commonly Abused Drugs in the USA

 Unfortunately, in today’s America, addictive substances are all around us and surprisingly accessible, contributing to the increase of teen and young adult abuse and addiction epidemics.

-But even with increasing news and social media coverage, many are unaware of some of the most commonly addictive and abused drugs.
+But even with increasing news and social media coverage, many are unaware of some of the most commonly abused drugs.
 It is especially important that parents and guardians be aware of what these are, along with their symptoms, so that they can discuss them with their kids and be on the lookout for evidence of their use.

 The following are the six most commonly used and abused drugs in the US today.